flatpak/flatpak-docs/docs/desktop-integration.rst

 Theming
 -------

-Flatpak applications cannot directly use the system theme because flatpaks do not have access to data files or libraries in ``/usr`` (where system themes are typically located).
-The solution is to package themes as flatpaks; relying on the host to have the correct version for every flatpak defeats the portability benefits Flatpak provides.
+Flatpak applications cannot directly use the system theme from the host as the ``/usr`` directory inside the sandbox is reserved by the runtime, and host's ``/usr`` where system themes are typically stored cannot be made available over that.
+Additionally, themes often depend on specific toolkit versions, which may differ between the host and the runtime.
+Relying on the host to have the correct version for every flatpak also defeats the portability benefits Flatpak provides.

+The solution to this is to package the themes as flatpaks.
 These themes are provided as :doc:`extension` to the Freedesktop runtime for Gtk3 themes and to the KDE runtime for Qt themes.

 The theming system requires Flatpak 0.8.4+ and applications using up-to-date ``org.gnome.Platform`` 3.24+, ``org.freedesktop.Platform`` 1.6+,